All systems nominal

 [Unit]

-Description=Verity Core Banking Platform
+Description=Verity Core Banking Engine

 After=network.target postgresql.service